 Global Work Integrated Learning

-You may be required to complete a an industry project or placement (sometimes referred to as an ‘internship’) as part of your degree or certification requirements.
-Placements and industry projects are especially common in degrees such as Engineering, Medicine, Nursing and Health Science, Education and IT.
+You may be required to complete Global Work Integrated Learning (or GWIL, sometimes referred to as an ‘internship’) as part of your degree or certification requirements - they are especially common in degrees such as Engineering, Medicine, Nursing and Health Science, Education and IT.

-Industry projects enable you to work with industry mentors to address an authentic problem, for credit or a ‘hurdle’ requirement.
-Units which offer industry projects units are published in the Handbook, are available in most degrees and are usually administered by faculties.
+GWIL projects enable you to work with industry mentors to address an authentic problem, for credit or a ‘hurdle’ requirement.
+Units which offer GWIL projects units are published in the Handbook, are available in most degrees and are usually administered by faculties.

 Where can I go and what can I learn?

-Placements and industry projects include opportunities in destinations as diverse as China, Cook Islands, Italy or Nepal.
+GWIL projects include opportunities in a variety of destinations.
 Usually these are pre-arranged through faculties, although sometimes you can determine your own experience.
 One of the most popular overseas program destinations is the Monash Prato Centre in Italy.

 To be eligible to apply you need to: